Timthreetwelve/FileHashes/FileHashes/ReadMe.txt

 Introduction
 ============

-FileHashes calculates file hashes (checksums) for a local file.
+FileHashes calculates file hashes (checksums) for a file.
 This file hash can be used to determine if a file has changed.

 Many websites list file hashes for files available to download.
-The idea is to compare the file after it has been downloaded to the has listed on the website to see if the file is the same or if it has been corrupted.
+The idea is to compare the file after it has been downloaded to what is listed on the website to see if the file is the same or if it has possibly been altered or corrupted.

 FileHashes can calculate the MD5, SHA1, SHA256 and SHA512 hashes.

 How FileHashes Works
 ====================
 Enter a file name in the top text box either by typing or pasting the complete path, by clicking the File Name button and navigating to the desired file, or by right clicking the file and selecting File Hashes from the context menu.
 Note that the last option is only available after integrating